SAFETYNET’S STATEMENT ON GAZA

 Transparency: All our employees, partners, sponsors and service users should always expect us to be honest and open with them.

-Flexible: Make services fit the person rather than the other way round
+Flexible: We make services fit the person rather than the other way round.

 Non Judgmental: We do not judge people or blame them for their health condition.